 Mistakes That Can Lead To Premature Furnace Replacement

 Furnaces are an investment and can have long lifespans if maintained correctly.
-Unfortunately, there are common mistakes homeowners make that lead to premature furnace replacement or costly heating service calls.
+Unfortunately, there are common mistakes homeowners make that lead to premature furnace replacement in Mississauga or costly heating service calls.
 Make sure you are not accidentally harming your heating unit!

 Closing Vents in Underused Rooms